niketagrawal/til/python-coding/imports.md

 The root package gets added to the python path when the package is installed in the system. <br/>
 References: <br/>
 https://stackoverflow.com/questions/16981921/relative-imports-in-python-3 - absolute vs relative import<br/>
-https://docs.pytest.org/en/6.2.x/goodpractices.html for basic setup.py content that is need to install the package in development mode.
+https://docs.pytest.org/en/6.2.x/goodpractices.html - basic setup.py content that is need to install the package in development mode.

-The above behavior is slightly different when using pytest.
-If there are only functions by the name tests_<something> in the test modules, then it is Okay to use absolute imports and not locally install the root package (i.e., add root package to Python path via installing package in dev mode) using a setup.py, as mentioned [here](https://docs.pytest.org/en/6.2.x/goodpractices.html), tests can be run using `python -m pytest`.
-The tests can still be run when the command `pytest` is run from anywhere in the package.
-However, if there is any executable piece of code in the modules that contains test functions then the same behavior as mentioned in the previous paragraph is observed.
+If there is __init__.py in the same directory as the source code then local installation of the project is not needed.
+For example, the project structure in [pytemplate](https://github.com/niketagrawal/pytemplate)

+Install the project in editable mode only when you are testing your patch to a package through another project.
+Ref: https://newbedev.com/when-would-the-e-editable-option-be-useful-with-pip-install In other cases it is not needed and can be skipped to avoid complexities.